diagrams/diagrams-doc/manual/diagrams-manual.rst

 creating star polygons of this sort, although it is actually quite a bit more general.

 As its second argument, `star` expects a list of points.
 One way to generate a list of points is with polygon-generating functions such as `polygon` or `regPoly`, or indeed, any function which can output any `PathLike` type (see the section about `PathLike`_), since a list of points is an instance of the `PathLike` class.
-Of course, you are free to construct the list of points using whatever method you like!
+But of course, you are free to construct the list of points using whatever method you like.

 As its first argument, `star` takes a value of type `StarOpts`, for which there are two possibilities: